inet-framework/inet-showcases/_docs/wireless/throughput/index.md

 The curve for the 2268-byte packets is nearly linear, while the curve for the 100-byte packets is not linear, because the 100-byte packets have relatively more overhead due to various protocol headers, such as UDP header and 802.11 MAC header.
 Also, faster bitrates have more overhead.
-For example, at 6 Mbps the application-level throughput is 5 Mbps (16% overhead), whereas at 54 Mbps it is only about 24.5 Mbps (54% overhead).
+For example, with 1000-byte packets, at 6 Mbps the application-level throughput is 5 Mbps (16% overhead), whereas at 54 Mbps it is only about 24.5 Mbps (54% overhead).
 Faster modes only transmit the MAC header and content part of frames at higher bitrates, the preamble, physical header, interframe spaces and backoff stay the same, thus the overhead gets larger as the bitrate increases.

-TODO: compare the two packet sizes (rewrite)

 The following sequence chart excerpt illustrates overhead increasing with bitrate.
 It shows frame exchanges for 1000-byte UDP packets, with bitrates of 6, 18, and 54 Mbps, on the same linear